 Please consider carefully any medical or health condition that would endanger yourself, or others on the trip, or diminish the enjoyment of an adventure vacation such as this.
-Factors of age, weight, lack of conditioning, heart or other disease can become exacerbated by the environment, remote distances from a hospital, and physical challenges of a rafting adventure.
-If you are taking any medications, we should be made aware.
+Factors of age, weight, lack of conditioning, heart or other diseases can become exacerbated by the environment, remote distances from a hospital, and physical challenges of a rafting adventure.
+It is critical that you are in reasonably good health and physical fitness at the time of departure so that our staff can focus their attention equally on all trip participants.
+If you are taking any medications, we should be made aware of these and what these medications are treating.
 If you have any questions or concerns please talk with us and we can help you consider your options.

-- Fit into our Type 5 Life Jacket (maximum chest size is 52”and minimum weight is 50 pounds) required by the National Park Service.
+- Fit into our Type 5 Life Jacket (maximum chest size is 52 inches and minimum weight is 50 pounds) required by the National Park Service.

 - Securely grip ropes provided for handholds while running the rapids.